aws-samples/container-patterns/pattern/ecs-advanced-container-health-check/index.md

 Amazon ECS supports defining container health checks in task definitions.
 Health checks are commands or scripts that run locally within a container to validate application health and availability.

-When a health check is defined in a task definition, ECS will execute the health check process inside the container and evaluate the exit code to determine pass or fail.
+When a health check is defined in a task definition, the container runtime will execute the health check process inside the container and evaluate the exit code to determine the application health.
 If the health check fails consistently, ECS will mark the container and task as unhealthy and take remediation actions if the task is part of a service.

 Because health checks execute inside the container, any tools used such as `curl` must be included in the container image.
 The health check reaches the application via the container's loopback interface at `localhost` or `127.0.0.1`.